Chart Color Schemes

 Notting Hill has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified eight projects that could impact the area significantly.
-These include major developments like Monash University's campus expansion plans, the Suburban Rail Loop East - Monash Station project, the Clayton Campus Student Accommodation initiative by Monash University, and the Campus Centre Redevelopment.
-The following list details those most likely to have a notable effect.
+AreaSearch has identified eight projects that could significantly impact the area's performance due to changes in local infrastructure, major projects, and planning initiatives.
+These include Monash University Campus Development Projects, Suburban Rail Loop East - Monash Station, Monash University Clayton Campus Student Accommodation, and Monash University Campus Centre Redevelopment.
+The following list details those considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.